balajrmz/TDNA-DNE-portfolio/ai-driven-security-projects/README.md

 This directory contains AI/ML-assisted projects focused on **offensive security, target analysis, and adversary-centric reasoning**.

+## What These Projects Are

+These projects explore how automation and machine learning can help analysts understand complex attack surfaces faster and more clearly.

+Rather than using AI for alerting or dashboards, the focus here is on analysis: modeling attacker behavior, identifying meaningful patterns, and highlighting where effort is most likely to pay off.

+Each project is designed to support offensive security and target analysis by reducing guesswork and helping analysts reason about risk, access, and impact before taking action.

 ---

 ## ⭐ Flagship Project: ShadowHound